tanim0la/cairo-tutorial/content/cairo-integers.md

 // may fail if value is too large let large: u16 = 300;
 let small: u8 = large.try_into().unwrap();  // Panics!
 300 > 255

 ```

+The code above panics because the value `300` does not fit into a `u8`, which can only store values up to `255`.
+For now, just remember that `unwrap()` method extracts the value out of a “wrapper” type (*discussed in the next sub-section*).
+If the wrapper contains an error instead of a valid value, `unwrap()` will panic.

 Note that if you try to use the `into()` cast in a situation where the cast can fail (casting from  large to small type), the code will not compile.

 ### Detecting if a cast will fail

+When converting between integer types using `try_into()`, the result may or may not fit into the target type.
+Because of this, the conversion returns an `Option` (*an example of a “wrapper” type*), which is Cairo’s way of saying *“this might succeed, or it might fail.”*

+- If the conversion works, you get `Option::Some(value)`.
+- If it doesn’t fit, you get `Option::None`.

-When converting between integer types using `try_into()`, the conversion returns an `Option`.
-This allows us to safely check whether the cast succeeded before using the result.
-A common and idiomatic way to do this is by using an `if let` or checking `.is_some()`:
+This forces us to handle the possible failure safely before using the value.
+Two common ways to do this are:

+- using the `.is_some()` method which returns bool indicating whether the option has some value or not.
+- using `if let`.

+Using `.is_some()` method:

 ```rust
 // Value 300 cannot fit into u8 (max 255), so try_into returns None